Particular/docs.particular.net/nservicebus/sqs/configuration-options.md

 **Default**: 4.

 This is the maximum number of days that a message will be retained within SQS and S3.
-If you send a message, and that message is not received and successfully processed within the specified time, the message will be lost.
+When a sent message is not received and successfully processed within the specified time, the message will be lost.
 This value applies to both SQS and S3 - messages in SQS will be deleted after this amount of time expires, and large message bodies stored in S3 will automatically be deleted after this amount of time expires.

 The maximum value is 14 days.

-**Example**: To set this to the maximum value, you would specify:
+**Example**: To set this to the maximum value, specify:

     MaxTTLDays=14;